 North American sports fans were treated to a look at the next Nissan Maxima during the Super Bowl intermission**.

-Many were impressed by the sentimental video and debate raged about the car´s overall style.
+Many were impressed by the sentimental video and debate raged about the car’s overall style.
 Few disliked it.
 I noticed that a lot was lost in translation from the 2014 Nissan Sport Sedan concept to the 2016 car.
 Reminiscent of the Citroen Cactus concept car, the 2015 Nissan sport sedan concept had rather flashy glass work.
-The A-pillar was blacked out to look as if the glass of the windscreen Continue reading “More lost in translation: 2016 Nissan Maxima saloon”
+The A-pillar was blacked out to look as if the glass of the windscreen Continue reading “More Lost in Translation: 2016 Nissan Maxima”

 We were discussing design principles recently.
 Here’s a car that’s technically correct but unlike Audi fails to generate the slightest flicker of emotion or intellectual satisfaction.